kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 What options do I have - from a "capability" point of view?

-Since this is an ownage related challenge, my documentation mentions following:
+Since this is an ownership related challenge, my documentation mentions following:

 ```
        CAP_CHOWN